 Built to comply with good manufacturing practices (GMP), the facility designs and produces various generic drugs for sale worldwide.
 It employs approximately 200 people.

-The groundbreaking ceremony was attended by officials such as Birmingham governor Robert Bentley, mayor William Bell, and Jefferson County commissioner David Carrington.
+The ground-breaking ceremony was attended by officials such as Birmingham governor Robert Bentley, mayor William Bell, and Jefferson County commissioner David Carrington.

 The site was acquired from the Jefferson County for $618,000.
 The county is estimated to gain approximately $1.35m in new tax revenue, including $97,490 in general tax revenue and $1.25m in educational tax revenue, from the project over a ten-year period.

-Alabama’s largest metro area and resources such as the Innovation Depot and University of Alabama are competitive advantages of the plant.
+Alabama’s largest metro area and resources such as the Innovation Depot and University of Alabama are the competitive advantages of the plant.

-Birmingham Business Alliance, the City of Birmingham, the Jefferson County Commission, the Jefferson County Economic Industrial Development Authority and the Alabama Department of Commerce co-operated with Oxford Pharmaceuticals by offering $4.9m in incentives such as additional cash and infrastructural incentives.
+The new generic drug production facility was constructed with a $29.4m investment.
+Birmingham Business Alliance, the City of Birmingham, the Jefferson County Commission, the Jefferson County Economic Industrial Development Authority and the Alabama Department of Commerce co-operated with Oxford Pharmaceuticals by offering $4.9m in incentives such as additional cash and infrastructural benefits.

 Apart from the rent-free facility through Innovation Depot’s Soft Landing Designation, the start-up is also getting life sciences and pharmaceutical consulting support from the University of Alabama at Birmingham.

 Evergreen Theragnostics, a radiopharmaceutical contract development and manufacturing organisation (CDMO) based in New Jersey, US, is developing a state-of-the-art radiopharmaceutical…

 Aphena Pharma Solutions announced the expansion of its Solid Dose Division in Cookeville, Tennessee, US in September 2020.
 The project…